ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 # Usage

-TFSLOT is equipped with [TFASPDIMU](https://github.com/ThunderFly-aerospace/TFASPDIMU02) electronics, which contain the required differential pressure sensor and an IMU unit through which the pressure sensor is connected.
+TFSLOT is equipped with [TFASPDIMU](https://github.com/ThunderFly-aerospace/TFASPDIMU02) electronics, which contain the required differential pressure sensor (SDP33) and an IMU (ICM-20948) through which the pressure sensor is connected.
 To activate I2C access to it, it is necessary to set the pass-through mode in the IMU unit.
 The [TFASPDIMU02](https://github.com/ThunderFly-aerospace/TFASPDIMU02) has many options for how it can be used.
 Please look at its documentation for more details.

-## PX4 autopilot
+## PX4 flight stack

 PX4 can initialize the sensor itself.
 All you have to do is add the following two lines to the [startup configuration file](https://docs.px4.io/master/en/concept/system_startup.html#replacing-the-system-startup) on the Autopilot's SD card.